 Basically, if your intention is to use this as an outdoor security camera, you’re going to need Nest Aware.
 Otherwise, you’ll need to check your notifications every 3 hours to make sure you save any important footage before it’s gone forever.
 Be sure to take this into consideration when budgeting.

 - No Nest app: Google is moving away from the Nest app.
 All features of the Google Nest Cam, including setup, are exclusively accessible through the Google Home app.

 - Wi-Fi only: Although you can deliver wired power to the Nest Cam, you cannot deliver wired internet.
 As such, you’ll need a decent Wi-Fi signal (2.4GHz or 5GHz) wherever you mount it for it to work properly.

 - Video feeds are not constant: If you install this wirelessly, it’s important to note that it will not have a constant video feed.
-In other words, if you are hoping to have your camera streaming to a smart display 24/7, this won’t work for you.
+In other words, if you are hoping to have your camera streaming to a smart display 24/7, this may not work for you.
 If there are no events happening and you haven’t manually activated the camera, the feed will be off.
 Even when you first open the Google Home app, you’ll see a blank screen for the camera until you manually turn it on or an event occurs.
 If you install this wired, though, it will offer a 24/7 constant feed.

 - Needs to be mounted: If you remove the camera from its magnetic base, it will shut off.
 We’re not sure why you would, but you cannot hold the camera in your hand and move around the house while recording footage.